-Entrance access control is the process of creating physical barriers to entrance that only release with proper clearance.
+Entrance access control is the process of creating physical barriers to the entrance that only release with proper clearance.
 These are doors, turnstiles, etc, which lock and keep employees and people accountable when going between areas.

-Issue ID cards
+Issue ID Cards

 All employees should have ID cards, and possibly ID cards that serve as key cards to unlock doors.
 If employees are issued IDs upon starting employment, their identity is verified.
 Using cards as keys serves both to help grant access to areas based on the person’s role and identity, but also creates a record of an employee’s movements.